-Dr. McConnell has worked within the criminal justice system for the last 28 years in a frontline capacity.
+Dr. McConnell has worked within the criminal justice system for the last 30 years in a frontline capacity.
 Specifically, in this work, he has worked exclusively in gang prevention, intervention and suppression for the last 15 years with a variety of police gang units.
 This practitioner experience combined with the pursuit of lifelong academic learning situates him for teaching and facilitating learning sessions on a variety of criminal justice-related topics and specifically gang and organized crime.

-Dr. McConnell has held sessional/contract faculty status at the Justice Institute of British Columbia, Douglas College, Royal Roads University, Wilfred Laurier University, and the Native Education Centre and Simon Fraser University Criminology.
-Moreover, Dr. McConnell has been a regularized faculty member at Kwantlen Polytechnic University for over ten years in the Public Safety Communications Program, and the last several years in the Faculty of Arts-Criminology.
+Dr. McConnell has held sessional/contract instructor status at the Justice Institute of British Columbia, Douglas College, Royal Roads University, Wilfred Laurier University, the Native Education Centre and Simon Fraser University Criminology.
+Moreover, Dr. McConnell is a faculty member at Kwantlen Polytechnic University in the Faculty of Arts-Criminology.
 In addition, he is one of the Safer Schools Together GRIP (Gang Reduction through Informed Practices) facilitators.

-Dr. McConnell has an undergraduate degree from Thompson Rivers University, a masters degree from the University of Leicester and a doctorate degree from London Metropolitan University at the John Grieve Center for Excellence in Policing.
-His thesis is titled, Gangs in British Columbia: Mafioso, Gangster or Thug?, which included qualitative research with almost 250 hours of field observations in Chicago, Toronto, Hobbema, Los Angeles and London, England.
+Dr. McConnell has a master’s degree from the University of Leicester and a doctorate degree from London Metropolitan University at the John Grieve Center for Excellence in Policing.
+His thesis is titled, Gangs in British Columbia: Mafioso, Gangster or Thug? which included qualitative research with almost 250 hours of field observations in Chicago, Toronto, Hobbema, Los Angeles and London, England.
 He has continued his research with gangs in New Orleans, Edmonton, Calgary, and Detroit.